Braunau am Inn: Adolf Hitler's birthplace

-Adolf Hitler was born on 20 April 1889 in Braunau am Inn where his father Alois Hitler had served as a customs official since 1875.
+Adolf Hitler was born on 20 April 1889 in Braunau am Inn, where his father Alois Hitler had served as a customs official since 1875.
 He and his family left Braunau and moved to Passau in 1892.
 Hitler was born in an apartment building recorded at Salzburger Vorstadt 15 in an 1890 register, which housed a craft brewery and several rental flats, one of them occupied by Alois Hitler, his third wife Klara, their son Adolf, and his elder half-siblings Alois Jr. and Angela.
 In April 1934, the Passau Donauzeitung published a commemorative article, marking the room where Hitler was born.
 In April 1938, Braunau renamed Salzburger Vorstadt to Adolf-Hitler-Straße, and its town plaza to Adolf-Hitler-Platz, but the building itself remained a Gasthaus, with a sign advertising beer on tap.

-That same year, Hitler's personal secretary Martin Bormann purchased the house on behalf of the Nazi Party, it then became a cult centre containing an art gallery and a public library.
-At the end of World War II in 1945, American soldiers occupied the house and prevented Nazi supporters from exploding it.
+That same year, Hitler's personal secretary Martin Bormann purchased the house on behalf of the Nazi Party; it then became a cult centre containing an art gallery and a public library.
+At the end of World War II in 1945, American soldiers occupied the house and prevented Nazi supporters from dynamiting it.
 It was then used to temporarily house a documentary exhibition on Nazi concentration camps.
-In 1952, it was repurchased by its former owners, the Pommer family, and there after was used as a city library, a technical college and lastly a day-care centre for disabled people (Lebenhilfe).
+In 1952, it was repurchased by its former owners, the Pommer family, and thereafter was used as a city library, a technical college, and lastly a day-care centre for disabled people (Lebenhilfe).
 Since World War II, the house had been controversial for both the local village and the Austrian government.
 In 1972, the Austrian Ministry of the Interior took over the main lease on the building to further discourage any notion of making it a pilgrimage site, and thereafter paid its owner approximately 4,800 euros in monthly rental.